MarcoHassan/AWS-server-/README.md

 Please find the python code for the project in the above src directory in the twystream.py file.
 We tried to describe the code in the most exhaustive possible way.

+Do not hesitate to contact us in case of doubts.

 #### Instruction for the script execution